William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 This picturesque name, which is no longer used, referred to a green near Harborne at the junction of Tennal Road and Queens Park Road.
 By 1834 it was recorded on the 1st Edition Ordnance Survey map which shows a tiny rural hamlet here.

-However, the hamlet was known in the 19th century as a centre of nail making, an alternative occupation to agricultural labouring when the weather prevented work on the land.
+However, the hamlet was known in the 19th century as a centre of nail making, an additional occupation to agricultural labouring when the weather prevented work on the land.
 The whole family would be involved especially in winter, working at the forge built at the side of their cottage.
-Nail-making was a very poorly paid occupation, but an essential addition to the income of many families on this side of the city.
+Nail-making was a poorly paid occupation, but essential to the income of many families on this side of the city.

 Tom Presterne wrote in 1913: